ehmicky/autoserver/docs/server.md

 `server` can emit some [events](#server-events), and contains some useful [information](#server-information),

-# Server options
+# Runtime options

-See [here](configuration.md#server-options) for how to configure the server options.
+See [here](configuration.md#runtime-options) for how to configure the server options.

-The available options are:
+The available runtime options are:
   - `env` (defaults to `'production'`): can be `'dev'` or `'production'`.
     Running in `'dev'` mode will add some developer-friendly features, e.g. disable request timeouts during breakpoint debugging.